VivekTailor19/fashion_forward/README.md

 # fashion_forward
 ### fashion_forward app is eCommerce App for Users
+The products show in the app, are comes from the admin app.
+The admin app is ## ecommerce_admin_app.
 ## Getting Started

 This project is a starting point for a Flutter application.